Transfer Learning in Deep Reinforcement Learning: A Survey: Transfer Learning Approaches Deep Dive

-As an intriguing research topic, there are unresolved questions along the line of representation transfer.
+There are unresolved questions in this intriguing research topic.
 One is \textbf{\emph{how to handle drastic changes of reward functions between domains}}.
 As discussed in~\cite{lehnert2017advantages}, good policies in one MDP may perform poorly in another due to the fact that beneficial states or actions in $\cM_s$ may become detrimental in $\cM_t$ with totally different reward functions.
-Especially, as discussed in the GPI work~\cite{barreto2017successor}, the performance lower-bound is determined by the reward function discrepancy while transferring knowledge across different tasks.
-Learning a set of basis functions~\cite{barreto2019transfer} to represent unseen tasks (reward functions), or decoupling policies from Q function representation~\cite{borsa2018universal} may serve as a good start to address this issue, as they propose a generalized latent space, from which different tasks (reward functions) can be interpreted.
-However, the limitation of this work is that it is not clear how many and what kind of sub-tasks need to be learned to make the latent space generalizable enough to interpret unseen tasks.
+Learning a set of basis functions~\cite{barreto2019transfer} to represent unseen tasks (reward functions), or decoupling policies from $Q$-function representation~\cite{borsa2018universal} may serve as a good start to address this issue, as they propose a generalized latent space, from which different tasks (reward functions) can be interpreted.
+However, the limitation of this work is that it is not clear how many and what kind of sub-tasks need to be learned to make the latent space generalizable enough.

-Another question is \emph{\textbf{how to generalize the representation framework to allow transfer learning across domains with different dynamics (or state-action spaces)}}.
-A learned \textit{SR} might not be transferrable to an MDP with different transition dynamics, as the distribution of occupancy measure for successor states no longer holds even when following the same policy.
+Another question is \emph{\textbf{how to generalize the representation learning for TL across domains with different dynamics or state-action spaces}}.
+A learned \textit{SR} might not be transferrable to an MDP with different transition dynamics, as the distribution of occupancy measure for SR may no longer hold.
 Potential solutions may include model-based approaches that approximate the dynamics directly or training a latent representation space for states using multiple tasks with different dynamics for better generalization~\cite{petangoda2019disentangled}.
-Alternatively, TL mechanisms from the supervised learning domain, such as meta-learning, which enables the ability of fast adaptation to new tasks~\cite{finn2017model}, or importance sampling~\cite{zadrozny2004learning}, which can compensate for the prior distribution changes~\cite{pan2009survey}, might also shed lights on this question.
+Alternatively, TL mechanisms from the supervised learning domain, such as meta-learning, which enables the ability of fast adaptation to new tasks~\cite{finn2017model}, or importance sampling~\cite{zadrozny2004learning}, which can compensate for the prior distribution changes~\cite{pan2009survey}, may also shed light on this question.